tgoe1907/tgoe-backend/README.md

 # Roadmap
 ### Planned features
+* Consolidate idea of app configuration with CodeIgnitor.
+Goal is having a central place for all coniguration and no environment related configuration is contained in checked-in code.
 * Extended validation for member data (as Easyverein only provides very basic validation) ** DOSB sports category assignment (migration from existing Java implementation)
 *** make sure it's set